JK1905/etch-a-sketch/README.md

 - User input handling with `prompt()` and validation.

 ## Notes
-- The grid is created dynamically in JavaScript; no pre-exisiting squares are in the HTML.
+- The grid is created dynamically in JavaScript; no pre-existing squares are in the HTML.
-- The proiject demonstrates fundamental DOM manipulation and interactive UI logic.
+- The project demonstrates fundamental DOM manipulation and interactive UI logic.